By Gilly Carr

 Finkelstein narrated his story in his compensation claim in 1964.
 As he left no diary or memoir, this testimony is the only written statement we have of Finkelstein’s experiences.

 Finkelstein begins his story by informing the reader about how he came to be placed onto the transport ship.
 Whereas other Islanders – at least the non-Jews – received letters requiring them to be at the harbour, Finkelstein says that he was arrested by the Geheime Feldpolizei on the day of the deportation.
 After only a few days in Laufen camp, near Salzburg, he and ‘several other prisoners including four negroes’ were sent to a camp at Tittmoning (just over ten miles from Laufen), indicating that the Germans were targeting certain people in this transport from the camp.
 He was at this camp for ‘several months’ and then transferred to an unidentified camp at ‘Hoff’ – for just 48 hours.
 He was then transported again ‘in a closed train’, by which he presumably meant a cattle truck.
 After arriving at a large station which he believed was Munich, he was ‘imprisoned in a third floor cell no. 30 in solitary confinement where I stayed for some three weeks.’
 His place of incarceration was likely to have been Munich Gestapo Prison.
-It is possible that, due to the geographical placings and proximities of some of the locations in his testimony, his brief sojourn at ‘Hoff’ may have been after Munich.
+It is possible that, due to the geographical placings and proximities of some of the locations in his testimony, his brief sojourn at ‘Hoff’ was probably after Munich, and mostly likely a forced labour camp in Hof is meant.
 Finkelstein was over 80 years old when he wrote his testimony and his memory may not have been as fresh as it once was for the recollection of details of camps where he stayed for such brief periods.